 Instead, invest in flash storage like a high-capacity USB flash drive or external hard drive before arrival, and put important documents (and maybe some entertainment) on it while you have unlimited high-speed Wi-Fi.

-A Kindle is also ideal if you’re expecting limited Internet, since you can download countless books to read offline.
-Our top pick, the Kindle Paperwhite, was recently upgraded with water-resistance and extra storage to make it even more useful.
+A Kindle is also ideal if you’re expecting limited internet, since you can download countless books to read offline.
+Our top pick, the Kindle Paperwhite, has been upgraded with water resistance and extra storage to make it even more useful.